Sub-Saharan Africa: Agriculture

 Sub-Saharan Africa has more variety of grains than anywhere in the world.
 Between 13,000 and 11,000 BCE wild grains began to be collected as a source of food in the cataract region of the Nile, south of Egypt.
 The collecting of wild grains as source of food spread to Syria, parts of Turkey, and Iran by the eleventh millennium BCE.
 By the tenth and ninth millennia southwest Asians domesticated their wild grains, wheat, and barley after the notion of collecting wild grains spread from the Nile.

 Numerous crops have been domesticated in the region and spread to other parts of the world.
-These crops included sorghum, castor beans, coffee, cotton okra, black-eyed peas, watermelon, gourd, and pearl millet.
+These crops included sorghum, castor beans, coffee, cotton, okra, black-eyed peas, watermelon, gourd, and pearl millet.
 Other domesticated crops included teff, enset, African rice, yams, kola nuts, oil palm, and raffia palm.

 Domesticated animals include the guinea fowl and the donkey.

 Agriculture represents 20% to 30% of GDP and 50% of exports.
 In some cases, 60% to 90% of the labor force are employed in agriculture.
 Most agricultural activity is subsistence farming.
 This has made agricultural activity vulnerable to climate change and global warming.
+As of right now Sub-Saharan Africa has degraded land covering one million square kilometres.
 Biotechnology has been advocated to create high yield, pest and environmentally resistant crops in the hands of small farmers.
-The Bill and Melinda Gates foundation is a strong advocate and donor to this cause.
+The Bill and Melinda Gates Foundation is a strong advocate and donor to this cause.
 Biotechnology and GM crops have met resistance both by natives and environmental groups.

 Cash crops include cotton, coffee, tea, cocoa, sugar, and tobacco.

 The OECD says Africa has the potential to become an agricultural superbloc if it can unlock the wealth of the savannahs by allowing farmers to use their land as collateral for credit.
 There is such international interest in sub-Saharan agriculture, that the World Bank increased its financing of African agricultural programs to $1.3 billion in the 2011 fiscal year.
 Recently, there has been a trend to purchase large tracts of land in sub-Sahara for agricultural use by developing countries.

 Early in 2009, George Soros highlighted a new farmland buying frenzy caused by growing population, scarce water supplies and climate change.
 Chinese interests bought up large swathes of Senegal to supply it with sesame.
 Aggressive moves by China, South Korea, and Gulf states to buy vast tracts of agricultural land in sub-Saharan Africa could soon be limited by a new global international protocol.